SPOTTY THUNDERSHOWERS ARE POSSIBLE

 THURSDAY: SW 5-15 KTS WAVES: 1-3′

-MONDAY: A chance of morning storms, then, partly sunny.
-Hot and humid.
+MONDAY: Partly sunny, hot and humid.
+A few storms.
 HIGH: 90 LOW: 70

 Copyright 2020 WBAY.
 All rights reserved.